Open Search

 • 78% of job postings for data scientists and other advanced analysts will likely ask for at least 3 years of work experience, while 39% will require a master’s degree or higher.

-Based on these projections, careers in data science and data analyst should be around for years to come, making them smart career paths to choose.
+Based on these projections from IBM, careers in data science and data analyst should be around for years to come, making them smart career paths to choose.
 Therefore, earning an applicable degree or obtaining years of experience in the industry may help you find employment when applying for these types of jobs.

 Why Data Is A Thriving Industry

 This is where the role of a data scientist or analyst can come in handy.
 They’re able to build narratives, find solutions, and ask forward-thinking questions that can help companies be more strategic and make better business decisions.
+Their job titles can be positioned as data engineer, data architect, or business analyst.
 When a company makes better decisions, they’re more likely to maintain and grow their success.
 This makes careers in data science and analysis especially valuable to businesses.

 How to Choose the Right Path